14 month old toddler milestones: Development, growth, speech, language, and more

 Sleep:

-At 14 months, we recommend around 13.25 hours of sleep over a 24-hour period.
+At 14 months, around 13.25 hours of sleep over a 24-hour period.
 This includes 10 - 12 hours of overnight sleep and around 2 - 3 hours of sleep during the day, split between 1 or 2 naps.
 Note that this recommendation is a guideline and it’s equally important to monitor your child’s mood and energy levels when evaluating their sleep needs.
 All kids are different, even when it comes to sleep.

 Signs that they are ready to drop a nap include suddenly taking short naps, resisting daytime sleep, or consistently sleeping less than 10 hours at night.
 These are often signs that your child is ready for longer awake periods and may be ready for one nap per day.
 However, if your toddler is doing well on a 2-nap schedule, don’t rush changing to 1 nap.
 Dropping a nap too early can backfire and lead to irritability and overtiredness that can negatively affect sleep.